 In 2012 his investigation into the deaths of African migrants in the Mediterranean - whose cries for help were apparently ignored by European military units - was awarded news story of the year at the One World media awards, where he was also shortlisted for journalist of the year.
 A Guardian film on Egypt, football and revolution, made by Jack, Simon Hanna and Richard Sprenger, won a Webby award for the best online sports video.

 Articles covering the previous year's November uprising in Egypt (including the use of live ammunition by security forces against protesters) and an analysis of global youth-led revolts against tyranny and neoliberal austerity were shortlisted for the Kurt Schork and Anna Lindh journalism awards respectively.

-He is currently working on a book exploring Egypt and resistance, to be published by Allen Lane and Penguin in 2015.
+As well as recent projects in Scotland, London and Marikana, Jack is currently working on a book exploring Egypt, revolution and counter-revolution, to be published by Allen Lane and Penguin / Random House in January 2016.